 Initiatives to Provide Opportunities for Growth

-The three life insurance companies conduct education and training, primarily through OJT (on-the-job training), group training, support for personal development, and reskilling/relearning.
+The three life insurance companies conduct education and training, primarily through OJT (on-thejob training), group training, support for personal development, and reskilling/relearning.
 Each Group company encourages autonomous career development by each employee, by actively helping them to acquire qualifications and offering a diverse curriculum, including correspondence education, online courses, and e-learning, according to their educational plans.
+In addition, each Group company has introduced systems such as management by objectives and a 360-degree evaluation system, to ensure that employees clearly understand their roles and objectives and can experience confidence and satisfaction by achieving their objectives.
+These initiatives lead to accelerate employees’ career advancement and the development of human resources.

 Diversity Promotion Initiatives